jonathansick/sickvim/README.md

     ignore = dirty

 to each submodule.
 This prevents help tag generation from creating the illusion of the plugins changing.
-See [Nils Haldenwang's blog for details.][dirty].
+See [Nils Haldenwang's blog for details.][dirty]

 [home]: http://www.jonathansick.ca
 [anderson]: http://sontek.net/turning-vim-into-a-modern-python-ide